adobeio/adobeio-documentation/sign/samples/get_signing_url.md

-# Get Signing URLs for an Agreement
+# Get an Agreement’s Signing URL

 This sample client demonstrates how to to get the signing URL for an agreement.

 **IMPORTANT:**

 1. Before running this sample, check that you have modified the JSON file OAuthCredentials.json with appropriate values.
 Which values need to be specified is indicated in the file.
-2. You can also provide your OAuth access token in the `OAUTH_ACCESS_TOKEN` constant in the RestApiOAuthTokens class, which will then be used as the OAuth access token for making API calls.
+2. You can also provide your OAuth access token in the `OAUTH_ACCESS_TOKEN` constant in the `RestApiOAuthTokens` class, which will then be used as the OAuth access token for making API calls.
-3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN constant` in the RestApiOAuthTokens class to refresh the OAuth access token.
+3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN constant` in the `RestApiOAuthTokens` class to refresh the OAuth access token.

 ```java
 /*************************************************************************